Alexandros Samodurov

-Alexandros Samontourov (Greek: Αλέξανδρος Σαμοντούροβ; born April 20, 2005) is a Greek professional basketball player for Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague.
+Alexandros Samodurov (Greek: Αλέξανδρος Σαμοντούροβ; born April 20, 2005) is a Greek college basketball player for North Carolina Tar Heels of the Atlantic Coast Conference (ACC).
 He is a 2.10 m tall power forward.

-Early years and 10 Academy
+Early years

 Samodurov was born and raised in Evosmos, a suburb of Thessaloniki, Greece, to Georgian parents.
 He started playing basketball as a kid, joining Nikos Chatzivrettas's 10 Academy at the age of 10.
 His first steps on the next level were made at the 2019 Greek U16 Championship, where he averaged 4.3 points, 3 rebounds and 1 steal in 12 minutes, despite playing two years up, at age 14.

 His huge progress paid off in the 2021–22 season, where Samodurov's star shone in the Rising Stars tournament, organized by the Hellenic Basketball Federation, hosting U18 teams.
 He was named the MVP of the tournament and led 10 Academy to the title, with his numbers being over the top, averaging 25.9 points (75.7% free throws, 66.7% two-pointers and 25.8% three-pointers), 13.3 rebounds, 2.1 assists and 2 blocks, in 35 minutes.

-Professional career
+On March 22, 2022, Samodurov signed a six-year contract with Panathinaikos of the Greek Basket League and the EuroLeague.
+He stayed with 10 Academy for the remainder of the 2021–2022 season.
+On June 23, 2022, 10 Academy retired Samodurov's jersey.

-On March 22, 2022, Samodurov signed a six-year contract (through the summer of 2028) with Greek powerhouse Panathinaikos of the Greek Basket League and the EuroLeague.
-He stayed in 10 Academy for the remainder of the 2021–2022 season, joining the Greens in the upcoming summer.
+On October 5, 2023, Samodurov signed a two-way contract with 2nd division club Panerythraikos, while remaining on the active roster of Panathinaikos.

-On June 23, 2022, 10 Academy retired Samodurov's jersey, wishing the player all the best on his career.
+College career

-On October 5, 2023, Samodurov signed a two-way contract with 2nd division club Panerythraikos, while remaining on the active roster of Panathinaikos as well.
+On May 28, 2026, following the announcement of his withdrawal from the 2026 NBA draft, Samodurov announced that he is committed to play college basketball for the North Carolina Tar Heels in the 2026-27 season.